The Basilica of Santa Maria Maggiore Rome - The Final Resting Place of Pope Francis

 santa maria maggiore dawn christmas daySanta Maria Maggiore Rome at dawn on Christmas morning

-Santa Maria Maggiore Rome - location and how to get there
+Santa Maria Maggiore Rome Location

-Santa Maria Maggiore is near Termini station at the intersection of via Merulana and via Cavour in the Esquilino neighborhood on the edge of the Monti neighborhood.
+Santa Maria Maggiore is near Termini station at the intersection of via Merulana and via Cavour in the Esquilino neighborhood, on the edge of the Monti neighborhood.

 It's only a 5-10 minute walk from there.